madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/user-organization-groups.md

 kt: 8758
 exl-id: b7f8ccb5-457f-4d89-bb57-5d9d6e169191
 ---
-# Groups and user organization
+# Create groups and subgroups

 In this video, you will learn how to: